babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 ### Just sit back and React.

 Next up, we want to react to any changes emitted by the store.
-Let's wrap our `Main` component in a `QueryRenderer` and watch for changes emitted through `props`.
+Let's wrap our `Main` component in a `QueryRenderer` and watch for any changes emitted through `props`.

 ```javascript
 // src/Main.js